nasa/cumulus-docs/docs/backup_and_restore.md

     enablePointInTime: true
 ```

-**Imoprtant Note:** Configuring Point-in-time recovery is not supported by the CloudFormation (as of June 2018).
+**Imoprtant Note:** Configuring point-in-time recovery is not supported by the CloudFormation (as of June 2018).
 We enable this feature deployment using AWS API.
 However, due to a limitation of AWS API, the feature fails to be enabled if it is running against newly created tables.

 Therefore, if you are deploying a new stack, make sure the feature is turned off on your first deployment.
 You can turn it on and enable about an hour after your tables are created.

 ## Backup and Restore with cumulus-api CLI

 cumulus-api CLI also includes a backup and restore command.
-The backup command, download the content of any of your DynamoDB tables to single `.json` files.
-You can use these `.json` files to upload the the records to another DynamoDB table.
+The CLI backup command downloads the content of any of your DynamoDB tables to `.json` files.
+You can also use these `.json` files to restore the records to another DynamoDB table.

 ### Backup with the CLI